Mohitscodiclab/Tips_tricks/New_Civilization.md

 🌟 **GO FORTH AND REBUILD CIVILIZATION!** 🌟

 ---
-*This manual contains the distilled knowledge of 10,000+ years of human civilization.
+*This universal manual contains the distilled knowledge of 10,000+ years of human civilization, adapted for all environments and scenarios.
 Treat it as your most precious possession.*